WordPress/openverse/documentation/meta/release_and_deployment/index.md

-# The process of releasing and deploying code
+# Releasing and deploying code

 This document covers the code release and deployment processes for each service and environment.
 Colocating all information related to release and deployment